intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/quantization/ptq_static/fx/README.md

 ```
 Users can upstream files in the `output_dir` into model hub and reuse them with our `OptimizedModel` API.

-## Download into HuggingFace model hub
+## To download into HuggingFace model hub
-Intel® Neural Compressor provides an API `OptimizedModel` to initialize int8 models from HuggingFace model hub, and its usage is the same as the model class provided by [transformers](https://github.com/huggingface/transformers).
+We provide an API `OptimizedModel` to initialize int8 models from HuggingFace model hub and its usage is the same as the model class provided by [transformers](https://github.com/huggingface/transformers).
 ```python
 from neural_compressor.utils.load_huggingface import OptimizedModel model = OptimizedModel.from_pretrained(